Koredotcom/docs/docs/xo/how-tos/build-a-banking-assistant/train-the-assistant/use-patterns-for-intents-and-entities.md

    </td>
    <td>Up to _n_ number of additional words between the specified words/phrases.

+!!!note

-**Note:** FM engine automatically generates variations with this wildcard and unless it is a special scenario, developers do not further perform any action.
+    FM engine automatically generates variations with this wildcard and unless it is a special scenario, developers do not further perform any action.

     An advanced NLP configuration setting allows developers to change the default number of possible wildcards between tokens.

    </td>
    <td>